morepradnya1503/Software-Testing/README.md

 # 🧪 Software Testing

-Welcome to the **Software Testing** project!
-This guide will help you understand the basics of software testing, its importance, and how to get started.

 ## 🚀 What is Software Testing?

 Software testing is the process of evaluating and verifying that a software application or system does what it is supposed to do.